Project lists are also available to view.

 Apply for funding

-There are two regular funding rounds each financial year, taking applications for five of the initiative's 8 programs.
+There are 2 funding rounds each financial year, taking applications for 7 of the initiative's 8 programs.
 First and second rounds generally open February/March and August/September respectively.

 Community Work Skills assists disadvantaged Queenslanders to gain nationally recognised skills and qualifications up to a certificate III level.

-Work Skills Traineeships funds paid work placements, for up to six months, on projects that benefit the boarder community while participants complete a Certificate I in Business, Conservation and Land Management, Construction, Hospitality or Retail Services.
+Work Skills Traineeships funds paid work placements, for up to 6 months, on projects that benefit the boarder community while participants complete a Certificate I in Business, Conservation and Ecosystem Management, Construction, Hospitality or Retail Services.

-Ready for Work assists young people aged 15–24 transition into the workforce by providing 6–8 week courses focused on job search assistance and training.
+Ready for Work assists disadvantaged Queenslanders transition into the workforce by providing 6–8 week courses focused on job search assistance and training.

 Youth Skills provides nationally recognised training and employment support for 15–24 year olds who are engaged with, or at risk of engaging with, Youth Justice Services or Queensland Corrective Services.

-First Start provides wage subsidies to local councils and community-based organisations to employ additional trainees.
-The program offers opportunities to young people and disadvantaged job seekers in traineeships.
-The program allows job seekers to gain nationally recognised qualifications and 12 months employment by undertaking a traineeship.
-For more information on First Start, download the First Start Guidelines for funding 2018-19 (PDF, 1 MB).
+First Start provides wage subsidies to local councils and community organisations to employ young people and disadvantaged job seekers in traineeships.
+The program allows job seekers to gain nationally recognised qualifications and at least 12 months employment as a trainee.